AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-usage.md

 ### Percent discounted

 This shows the share of gross revenue that is offset by discounts.
-For coupons that offer a percentage discount, this value is already known (i.e., 10% off).
+For coupons that offer a percentage discount, this value is already known (for example, 10% off).
 Despite this, this measure provides insight and a method of comparison for coupons that are a fixed dollar discount.

 ### Average net order value